sujato/cullavagga/dpcv-project.md

 - Publicize the project in popular awareness.

 To accomplish this will require the cooperation and goodwill of scholars, governmental organizations, and universities.

+## Funding

+Funding for the project has not yet been discussed in detail.
+SuttaCentral would delighted to sponsor the commercial typing of the manuscript.
+Other costs, especially those involving the handling and assessment of the physical manuscript, need to be determined with the relevant institutions.

 ## Some details and terminology